dantleech/blog/content/posts/2026/05-09-day-14/index.md

 ![Camera/IMG_20260509_161113_785.jpg](202605081814-descent1.jpg)
 _Descending_

-20 miles were spent in descent.
-If I were staying in Bolzano the rest of the day would have been a descent.
+20 miles were spent going down.
+If I were staying in Bolzano it would have been downhill all the way.
 But no. I was staying in a hotel 8.5 kilometers from Bolzano.

 Physically I was exhausted from the Penserjoch climb and malnourished too.
 The